Search

 Legislative Trends

-This is yet another area of the law where there has been a tremendous legislative activity in the last few years.
+This is an area of state impacting grandfamilies where there was tremendous legislative activity between the mid-1990s and mid-2000s.
 California appears to have started the educational/medical consent law trend in 1994.
-Since that time, many states have joined it.

-Finally, please note that the summaries of the laws and legislation in this analysis are based on the research conducted for this website and available for all users in the state law and legislation database.
+Please note that the summaries of the laws and legislation in this analysis are based on the research conducted for this website and available for all users in the state law and legislation database.
 That database, as well as the other information on this website, is an ongoing project.
-If we have omitted any relevant information from this analysis or if you have any other comments or suggestions, please contact its author: Ana Beltran, Co-Director, Generations United's National Center on Grandfamilies, at abeltran@gu.org.
+If we have omitted any relevant information from this analysis or if you have any other comments or suggestions, please contact its author: Ana Beltran, Generations United, at abeltran@gu.org.

 [1] Minkler, M. (1999).
 Intergenerational households headed by grandparents: contexts, realities, and implications for policy, Journal of Aging Studies 13, 199-218; Altshuler, S.J.
 (1998).
 Child well-being in kinship foster care: similar to, or different from, non-related foster care, Children and Youth Services Review 20, 369-8; and Pruchno, R. (1999).
 Raising grandchildren: The experiences of black and white grandmothers, The Gerontologist 39, 209-31.